 State Bicycle Laws

-Links to bicycle-specific laws for select U.S. states are provided below:
+Find bicycle laws for select U.S. states below:

 Remember that bicycle laws often change according to local ordinances.
 If you plan to bike in a new city, check whether you need to follow new rules.

 Even if you aren't driving a car, you can get a ticket for breaking the rules of the road.
 For example, it's possible to face penalties for biking while under the influence or breaking the speed limit.

 Traffic tickets while riding a bicycle are like a moving violation involving an automobile.
 The ticket usually indicates whether the offense involved a bike, so it will not affect your automobile insurance.
 Other penalties can happen, depending on your situation.